codeswayam/todo-time-tracker/README.md

 *   CSS3
 *   Vanilla JavaScript

-## License
+## Deployment

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is a static web application, perfectly suited for deployment on platforms like GitHub Pages.
+Simply push the code to a GitHub repository, and enable GitHub Pages from the repository settings.